raazon/raazon/README.md

 - 💬 Ask me about WordPress, PHP, JavaScript
 - 📫 How to reach me: razonkumar@gmail.com
 - 😄 Pronouns: Razon
-- ⚡ Fun fact: I've been working as a Web Developer for more than ten decade
+- ⚡ Fun fact: I've been working as a Web Developer over a decade

 <!-- I'm Razon, a Senior Web Developer with over ten years of expertise in the industry.
 My focus lies in WordPress, PHP, JavaScript, and React.js. -->